 Hey You!
 Yeah, You!
-You may be unaware of this, but October is National Bullying Awareness Month, and we’re going to talk about it while I spend your lunch money.
+You may be unaware of this, but October is National Bullying Awareness Month.
+And we’re going to talk about it while I spend your lunch money.

 We’ve seen stories of kids that have committed suicide over online bullying, seeking revenge on classmates that have bullied them, or worse, stepped up their own bullying to include extreme violence.

-Bullying is complicated
+Bullying is Complicated

-I previewed Justice League and Avengers, (as mice for me as for Charlie) and while a lot of it might go over the head of a four year old, the message is clear.
+I previewed Justice League and Avengers, (as mice for me as for Charlie) and while a lot of it might go over the head of a four-year-old, the message is clear.
 There’s right and there’s wrong, and it’s better to do good than bad.